Bension Kohen: Safath Emeth (שפת אמת/שפתי כהן :מבטא לשון הקודש כהלכה)

-Kohen's flagship work, the Sfath Emeth, was first printed in Jerusalem in 1987.
-The work purports to present the "authentic" pronunciation of the 22 Hebrew letters based on Geonic literature and the work of Hebrew grammarians such as Rav Saadya Gaon, Rabbi Yitzhak ben Shlomo Yisraeli and the Radak.
+Kohen's flagship work, the Safath Emeth, was first printed in Jerusalem in 1987.
+The work presents evidence for the pronunciation of liturgical Hebrew based on Geonic literature, such as the Saadya Gaon, and the writings of medieval Hebrew scholars and grammarians such as Rabbi Yitzhak ben Shlomo Yisraeli, Rabbi Abraham ibn Ezra, and the Rabbi David Kimchi.
+Safath Emeth includes lengthy discussions of each individual Hebrew consonant and vowel as well as a treatise on the grammatical principles of vocalic shewa.

 Table of pronunciation

 Rabbi Kohen's research led him to produce a table of pronunciation.
-The table has been published (with minor variations than what is listed below) on page 150 of Sfath Emeth:
+The table was published (with minor variations from what is listed below) on page 150 of Safath Emeth: